 Prototyping is the phase where your ideas are turned into a real-world model.
 A working prototype can be tested with real people and will reveal all UX challenges.
 It benefits the designers in the following manners.

-- Decision making: Some of the important design decisions like ergonomics, shape, function, etc are finalized during the prototype phase.
+- Decision making: Some important design decisions like ergonomics, shape, function, etc are finalized during the prototype phase.
 It provides live feedback which will improve your decision making.

 - Focus: The prototype offers a live experience which focuses more on user experience.
 When a prototype is tested live in front of the designer, the UX priorities and challenges are made available better.

 Both wireframes and mockups present a visual clarity to the users but they can’t be tested.
 This is where the prototype comes in which can be tested by real users.
 When usability testing is done right, you are able to detect problems and fix them early in the design while saving a lot during development.
 In order to conduct a good usability testing following basics has to be taken into account.

 Understand the product: People who are going to test the prototype should know the product well.
 If they start testing the prototype without a concrete understanding of the product it will lead to invalid results.